 |15.||Panasonic FZ100||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX530 does not feature such a mic input.

-Both the SX530 and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the T6s have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Canon T6s Manual.
+Further information on the features and operation of the SX530 and T6s can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Canon T6s Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX530 and the Canon T6s?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot SX530 HS: